 Lake Inari is third largest lake in Finland at 1 084m².
 The official deepest point is 92 meters which is located in the Vasikkaselkä open water area.

 In the western parts of Lake Inari lies the ancient Sámi sacrificial site, Ukko Island.
 The island is one of the most notable and treasured ancient sites in Finland.
 It was dedicated to Ukko, the God of Thunder.
 In the olden days people made offerings to Ukko on the island, asking for favourable winds.
 Even nowadays people might flip a coin into the water wishing for the same.
-You can visit the island during the summer onboard our cruise ship which departs daily or drive a snowmobile across the ice on one of our safaris during the winter.
+You can admire the island from a short distance during the summer onboard our cruise ship which departs daily or drive a snowmobile across the ice on one of our safaris during the winter.

 Inari village is the centre for Finnish Sámi culture.
 Nestled amongst wild fells and lakes, there are plenty places of interest in its surroundings which are rich in local culture as well as natural beauty.
 Amongst these, the most well known are Siida, museum of Sámi Culture and Nature Centre, and the architecturally striking Sámi cultural centre and parliament house, Sajos.
 The Sámi church and artisan shops are also intriguing places to visit.
 In Inari, Sámi culture is respected and kept alive through education and in the media.
 It is possible to study all three Sámi languages spoken in Finland and learn traditional handcrafts at the Sámi Education Institute.
 In the village, the Finnish national broadcasting company (YLE) has a local station which produces news and programs in all three Sámi languages.
 Productions are broadcast via the radio, television and internet.